jeromeludmann/redux-saga-testable/docs/tutorial.md

   .map(call(services.notify), finalize())
   ```

-  Uses the helper `finalize()` as a mapped value to break the infinite loop that will end the saga.
+  Uses the helper as a mapped value to break the infinite loop that will end the saga.

-`finalize()` will break the infinite loop and the saga will be finalized.
+[`finalize()`][finalize] will break the infinite loop and the saga will be finalized.
 When a saga is finalized, it will reach its the next `finally` block before to terminate completely.

 ## Catch silently an error thrown by a saga